ashutoshpurohit97/Python_basics/README.md

 # Python_basics
-This includes projects which I am trying to understand in Python I am trying reinforcement learning algorithms in this mainly
+This includes projects which I am trying to understand in Python using reinforcement learning algorithms in this mainly